Park addition combines reading with outdoor fun

 VALPARAISO — Area youngsters now have a place where, if they choose, they can read a book for their age level, or they can play or just take a nature walk.

-A partnership of three groups has resulted in a StoryWalk, dedicated Monday at Butterfly Meadow.
+A partnership of three groups has resulted in a StoryWalk, dedication at Butterfly Meadow.
 The walk features a series of enlarged and laminated pages of a children’s book along a pathway that includes play areas and natural prairie grasses.

 The first book chosen is "My Rainbow Of Emotions" by Kristina Cherep, of Valparaiso.